Are you an adviser? Go to Unbiased Pro

 What happens when you change employers depends on whether your new employer also uses Nest.
 If they do, they’ll simply enrol you back on to it and you just need to sign a form to confirm that you’re already a member.

-If your new employer uses a different scheme, however, you could either keep your Nest account or move your pension pot out of it.
+If your new employer uses a different scheme, however, you could either keep your Nest account or transfer your pension to another provider.

 Whether or not it’s cost-effective to switch depends on aspects such as fees and the performance of the funds.
 Having said that, it often makes sense to consolidate all your pensions to make them easier to manage, but it’s worth getting financial advice beforehand.